projet-m2-siris-unistra/chatalk/infra/ansible/README.md

 ## Python dependencies

-Install pipenv on yur local machine using for example `sudo apt install pipenv` if you are on Ubuntu.
+Install pipenv on your local machine using for example `sudo apt install pipenv` if you are on Ubuntu.

 Documentation: https://pipenv.kennethreitz.org/en/latest/.